-The implementation of "Year Round Pell" allows each college is able to assign the Summer term to either the current financial aid year, trailer, or the upcoming financial aid year, header, as determined on an individual student-by-student basis.
-Students are encouraged to complete both academic years' Free Application for Federal Student Aid ("FAFSA") to determine eligibility for Pell Grant for the summer semesters.
+The implementation of "Year Round Pell" allows each college to assign the Summer term to either the current financial aid year (trailer) or the upcoming financial aid year (header) as determined on an individual student-by-student basis.
+Students are encouraged to complete both academic years' Free Application for Federal Student Aid ("FAFSA") to allow flexibility in determining eligibility for the summer semesters.